-Several varieties of barberry naturally grow small.
-They won’t grow into towering, thorny giants that are difficult to prune.
+Several types of barberry naturally grow small.
+These dwarf varieties won’t grow into towering, thorny giants that are difficult to prune.

 Basic facts about Dwarf Berberis